travis-ci/travis.rb/README.md

 * Add `travis setup pypi`
 * Add `travis setup npm`
 * When loading accounts, set all flag to true.
+* Fix bug where session.config would be nil instead of a hash.

 **1.5.4** (September 7, 2013)